trongnguyen24/Summarizerrrr/deep-dive-settings-store-design.md

 - ✅ Tools can have similar field names without collision
 - ✅ Easy to loop through all tools programmatically

-### 2. Why `gemini-basic` as Default Provider?
+### 2. Why `useGeminiBasic` Boolean Flag?

 - ✅ Most users already have Gemini Basic key configured
-- ✅ Fast, efficient, cost-effective for question generation
+- ✅ Clear and explicit: true = basic, false = custom
-- ✅ Clear distinction from advanced usage
+- ✅ Easy to understand and toggle in UI
-- ✅ Easy fallback mechanism
+- ✅ No ambiguity about provider selection

 ### 3. Why Separate `defaultChatProvider`?